Diyshift/3D-Printer/Stealthburner Thermistor Toolheads/readme.md

 ### Instructions:
  Add a small dab of thermal grease to the thermistor before assembly.

-After connecting the thermistor to your control board add your thermistor entry to your printer.cfg file.
+After connecting the thermistor to your control board add the thermistor entry to your printer.cfg file.
 I recommend setting at a lower shutdown temp to test before setting your final max_temp value

 printer.cfg example: